 A recital exploring love, lust, power and decay.

-Lucy takes the audience on a journey through four centuries of Shakespeare’s songs, interwoven with spoken poetry from his plays and sonnets.
+Shakespeare in Song dovetails Shakespeare’s songs with spoken poetry from his plays and sonnets.

-Traditional Elizabethan settings performed alongside timeless arrangements by Purcell, Quilter, Finzi, Schubert and Haydn.
-Contemporary settings by Dring, Korngold, Horovitz and Tippett.
+Traditional Elizabethan settings performed alongside timeless arrangements by British composers; Purcell, Quilter, Finzi, Dring, Horovitz and Tippett.

 Performed by contralto Lucy Stevens and pianist Elizabeth Marcus.